Every Spring as the weather warms, and asphalt plants restart their operations, it marks the start of the Department of Public Works pothole patrol.

-“Crews have been dispatched throughout the highways and byways of the county to put down thousands of tons of hot asphalt and keep vehicles moving,” Shin Angulo said.
-“This spring the county will move forward with its capital maintenance program to repave roadways, but in the interim the pothole patrol will put a patch over any problematic areas.”
+“We have strategically dispatched our crews across the highways and byways of Camden County to put down asphalt and improve the conditions of our roads,” Dyer said.
+“The county will be moving forward with its capital maintenance program to repave roadways this spring.
+So, in the meantime, the pothole patrol will patch over as many problematic areas as possible before the spring construction season starts.”

-“Residents are our best eyes on our roadways and we, as a collective Board, want address potholes and roadway concerns from the Delaware River to the Pine Barrens,” said Shin Angulo.
-“We need everyone to become engaged in this effort to make Camden County a better place to live and drive throughout our 1,200 lane miles of highway.”
+“Residents are a tremendous help because they serve as our eyes on the roadways.
+The Board of Commissioners is striving to address potholes and roadway concerns from the Delaware River to the Pine Barrens,” Dyer continued.
+“We need all residents to become involved in this effort to make Camden County a better and safer place to live and drive throughout our 1,200 lane miles of roads.”

 When residents call the Highway Department to report an issue, county personnel will come out to address the situation within a short period of time.